 “During David’s tenure the land trust protected an additional 300 acres including the purchase of 1810 Frederica (Road) and the Mildred Huie Museum property on Frederica Road.
 The land trust staff and board will continue its very important mission to preserve and protect St. Simons for present and future generations.”

-Pope, an attorney dealing with environmental issues and preservation, was executive director of the land trust since October 2016, when he replaced founding member Ben Slade.
+Pope, an environmental attorney, was executive director of the land trust since October 2016, when he replaced founding member Ben Slade.